Hats are less commonly worn these days but they are an accessory that can really elevate your style.

 Most of us associate berets with the French, though berets have also been a part of many military uniforms over the years.

-Berets are generally casual, though certain versions like the one you see on Judith here can be quite dressy.
+Berets are generally casual, though certain versions can be quite dressy.

 There has been much discussion about the “right” way to wear a beret, but you can really wear this hat however you’d like.

 While some prefer to pull their beret down somewhat, others may position the hat so most of it drapes off to one side, some set it toward the back of the head.
 Experiment to see what looks best to you.